 I read through the topics listed here: helpx.adobe.com , it took me approx. 40-45 days to cover most of the topics as the documentation is quite detailed.

-Main topics that one must know to attempt this exam are:
+Main topics that one must know to attempt the Adobe Experience Manager exam are:

 - AEM Deployment Patterns.(Very important)